This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 - Modifying the

-typeanddistancetypes. - Rebuilding between
+typeanddistanceparameters. - Rebuilding the index type between

-hnswandivfindex types. - Rebuilding between
+hnswandivf. - Rebuilding the index type between

 - Modifying the

-Automatic partition rebuild (Recommended)
+Automatic partition rebuild (recommended)

 Notice